 Financial instruments that potentially subject the Foundation to concentrations of credit and market risk consist principally of cash and cash equivalents and investments held at financial institutions.
 Deposits held at financial institutions insured by the Federal Deposit Insurance Corporation ("FDIC") are insured up to \$250,000.
 Investment holdings at financial institutions insured by the Securities Investor Protection Corporation ("SIPC") are insured up to \$500,000 (\$250,000 for cash holdings).
-At times cash balances may exceed the FDIC and the SIPC limit.
+At times balances may exceed the FDIC and the SIPC limit.
+The investment portfolio is diversified by type of investments and industry concentrations so that no individual investment represents a significant concentration of credit risk.